redskap/swagger-brake-maven-plugin/README.md

 called `old` version of the API thus it's mandatory to provide the repository URL which will be used to download the proper artifact.

-There are 2 properties which are mandatory for this reason:
+There are a few properties which are mandatory for this reason:
 - `mavenRepoUrl`
+- `mavenSnapshotRepoUrl`
 - `newApi`

 An example project can be found [here](https://github.com/redskap/swagger-brake-example/tree/master/swagger-brake-maven-example).